DINKIN/hardware/electronics/murgen 1.0 beta/Readme.md

 MD0100 is a high voltage, two terminal, bi-directional, current-limiting protection device.
 The two terminals are interchangeable.
 It is designed to protect a low noise receiver from the high voltage transmit pulses in ultrasound applications and is commonly referred to as a T/R (transmit and receive) switch.
 The MD0100 can be considered as a normally closed switch with a typical switching resistance of 15O that allows small signals to pass.

-Once the voltage drop across the two terminals exceeds a nominal value of ±2.0V, the device will start to turn off.
-In the off state, the MD0100 can withstand up to ±100V across its terminals.
+Once the voltage drop across the two terminals exceeds a nominal value of ¬±2.0V, the device will start to turn off.
+In the off state, the MD0100 can withstand up to ¬±100V across its terminals.

-A small amount of current, typical of 200µA, is allowed to flow through.
+A small amount of current, typical of 200¬µA, is allowed to flow through.

 ### TGC : AD8331 (Single VGA with Ultralow Noise Preamplifier and Programmable RIN)
 * Ultralow noise preamplifier
 * 3 dB bandwidth: 120 MHz
 * Low power: 125 mW/channel
-* Wide gain range with programmable postamp (-4.5 dB to +43.5 dB in LO gain mode, 7.5 dB to 55.5 dB in HI gain mode) ñ we can use this with the corresponding on-board jumper
+* Wide gain range with programmable postamp (-4.5 dB to +43.5 dB in LO gain mode, 7.5 dB to 55.5 dB in HI gain mode) ‚Äì we can use this with the corresponding on-board jumper
 * Low output-referred noise: 48 nV/vHz typical
 * Active input impedance matching
 * Optimized for 10-bit/12-bit ADCs : perfect for us